 Today, a lot of digitization happens in the cloud simply because so much data can run in a cloud environment.
 There are a multitude of benefits of taking the programs that are integral to the way you conduct business, into the cloud.

-Here at RIB Software, we teamed up with Microsoft last year to launch the first ever cloud-based 5D Building Information Modeling (BIM) solution expressly for the construction and real estate industries.
+We at RIB Software teamed up with Microsoft last year to launch the first ever cloud-based 5D Building Information Modeling (BIM) solution expressly for the construction and real estate industries.
 We took our leading construction management, virtual-to-physical planning solution, iTWO, and put it on the Microsoft Azure cloud.

 The result?
 MTWO.